 Don’t doubt yourself.
 Be the courageous person that God made you to be.
 You have valuable things to share, a different perspetive and voice then everyone else.
 Most importantly, you’ll never know your potential unless you start.

-I promise it’s way less intimidating than you’re probably thinking.
+I promise, starting a blog is way less intimidating than you’re probably thinking.

-If you’re thinking about starting a blog, it’s important that you start a self-hosted blog, the tutorial talks about this more as well.
+If you’re thinking about starting a blog, it’s important that you start a self-hosted blog.
 Self-hosted means that you own your site, it’s more professional and easier to make money on.
 You can start a self-hosted blog for as little as $2.95 a month if you use our link.
-That’s a special price for our readers and also gets you a free domain ($15 value) free.
-If you need help setting up your blog free tutorial for all the basic set-up.
-I hope it serves you.
+That’s a special price for our readers and also gets you a free domain ($15 value).
+If you need help setting up your blog join Basics of Blogging.

 Our Goals for 2017